 How is everyone feeling?
 What feedback is there from people - plus, minus, interesting.
 Any improvements or learning to take away from the day?
-Accident or Near Miss reporting (if required)
+Accident or Near Miss reporting (See Appendix O, P, Q)

 RISK ASSESSMENT DEFINITIONS

 The generic Risk Assessment forms the key risk assessment document for all activities undertaken by TeamWalking and its Freelance Mountain Leaders.